15 Scams in Thailand and How to Avoid Them

 5. Boats

-In Bangkok and in many places, boat trips are one of the most attractive things you can do.
+In Bangkok and many other places, boat tours are one of the most enjoyable activities you can do.

 pier in bangkok